liborty/TokenCrypt/README.md

 are general compression methods used here for the final compression, as long as it result in size reduction.
 This is not necessarily the case for small and/or binary files.
 Any incompressible files are detected and encrypted as they are, even if their extensions are not on the 'do not compress' list.
 However, for extensions on the list, this test compression is avoided.

 `keygen file > key` (bash script)
 writes to stdout random binary data of the same length as the given file.
+Now superseded by `xorfork` getting this data internally (in Rust).

 `hexgen size` (bash script)
 writes to stdout `size` bytes of random hexadecimal data.
 It is only useful for generating test data.